safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit.md

 ## Using OnrampKit in your Web App

-The Onramp kit can be used in any browser based node environment like Reactjs, Vuejs, Angular or even plain HTML and javascript.
+The Onramp kit can be used in any browser based node environment like Reactjs, Vuejs, Angular or even plain HTML and Javascript.
 In this example, we will be using it in a React App.

 ### Install dependencies